CDCgov/forecasttools-py/README.md

 # Datasets

-By default, `forecasttools` contains several datasets.
+`forecasttools` contains several datasets.
 These datasets aid with experimentation or are directly necessary to some of `forecasttools` utilities.

 ## Location Table